 “Among the many methodological problems, as noted by Schumm (2012), the control group was told the purpose of the study in advance, and clinical experts were not blind to the objectives of the study.
 There was an imperfect matching of participants, low scale reliability, the use of a small and recruited control group rather than existent national standardized norms, the post hoc removal of tests that actually displayed differences, and the screening out of men from the study if they appeared to have pre-existing psychological troubles” (Rosik, 2019).

-Rosik goes on to say “Perhaps the most extreme example of the Task Force’s methodological double standard is evidenced in their substantial reliance on the Shidlo and Schroeder (2002) and Schroeder and Shidlo (2003) research in conclusions about harm from SOCE.
-Shidlo and Schroeder's study contains several methodological problems which they cite in order to dismiss the SOCE in outcome literature:
+Rosik goes on to write, “Perhaps the most extreme example of the Task Force’s methodological double standard is evidenced in their substantial reliance on the Shidlo and Schroeder (2002) and Schroeder and Shidlo (2003) research in conclusions about harm from SOCE.
+Shidlo and Schroeder's study contains several methodological problems, which they cite in order to dismiss the SOCE in outcome literature:

 These studies were conducted in association with the National Gay and Lesbian